Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 April 2025 04.25.02 UTC
+- WIB: Selasa, 1 April 2025 05.28.07 UTC
-- WITA: Selasa, 1 April 2025 05.25.02 UTC
+- WITA: Selasa, 1 April 2025 06.28.07 UTC
-- WIT: Selasa, 1 April 2025 06.25.02 UTC
+- WIT: Selasa, 1 April 2025 07.28.07 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: friendship
+Kategori: inspirational